-- 1. The student and the local superior or the parents if necessary shall be informed of the complaint in writing; - 2.
-The student shall be given the opportunity to answer the complaint in writing, with the assistance of the mother sister or parent if necessary; - 3.
-The decision of the school principal shall be in writing, stating the facts and the reasons for the decision; and - 4.
-The decision of the school principal may be appealed.
+- The student and the local superior or the parents if necessary shall be informed of the complaint in writing; - The student shall be given the opportunity to answer the complaint in writing, with the assistance of the mother sister or parent if necessary; - The decision of the school principal shall be in writing, stating the facts and the reasons for the decision; and - 4.
+The decision of the school principal may be appealed to the Division Office of the DepEd, as provided in existing rules of the Department.

-H. Applicability of Related Laws
+H. Applicability of RA 9344, as Amended, and Other Related Laws

-If the bullying incident or retaliation resulted in serious physical injuries or death, the case shall be dealt with in accordance with any applicable laws, as may be warranted by the circumstances associated to the bullying incident.
+If the bullying incident or retaliation resulted in serious physical injuries or death, the case shall be dealt with in accordance with the provisions of Republic Act 9344 or the "Juvenile Justice and Welfare Act," as amended, and its Implementing Rules and Regulations, in connection with other applicable laws, as may be warranted by the circumstances associated to the bullying incident.